slack-ruby/slack-ruby-client/CONTRIBUTING.md

 The auto-generated method files may drift overtime e.g. new arguments may be added or descriptions changed.
 Since previous patches were based on the older auto-generated files, git may be unable to apply them to the new files.
 Resolving them requires some good ol' splicing:
 1. Run `rake slack:api:update SKIP_PATCH=true` to create the raw auto-generated files.
 Commit the files that you are updating, so we can run `git diff` later.
-2. Go through the old patches for the files (e.g. in `lib/slack/web/api/patches/chat.1.patch`), copying code into the new files.
+2. Go through the old patches for the files (e.g. in `lib/slack/web/api/patches/chat.added-support.patch`), copying code into the new files.
+    - Run `git apply --reject path/to/patch-file.patch` to see hunks that couldn't be applied.
 3. Continue with Step 2 [above](#patching-slack-web-api).